Church of Saint James

 reconstruction generated by

-qualitative results across Structured3D-B, CubiCasa5K, and
+to browse results across Structured3D-B, CubiCasa5K, and

 *Structured3D-B denotes our binary raster version of